cthoyt/cthoyt.github.io/_posts/2025-10-15-databases-as-ontologies-2-hgnc.md

 | `alias_name`      | zero or more | `oboInOwl:hasExactSynonym` | `OMO:0003008` (previous name)        |
 | `previous_symbol` | zero or more | `oboInOwl:hasExactSynonym` | `OMO:0003015` (previous gene symbol) |

-The dichotomy of gene symbols (short form) and gene names (long form) creates an important design decision, see discussion [here](https://github.com/information-artifact-ontology/ontology-metadata/pull/197#discussion_r2428235955).
+The dichotomy of gene symbols (short form) and gene names (long form) requires a making the important design decision of which to use as the label.
+I chose to use the gene symbol because of its ubiquitous use, see discussion [here](https://github.com/information-artifact-ontology/ontology-metadata/pull/197#discussion_r2428235955).
 An alternative to this lexicalization could be to mark the `name` as the primary label with `rdfs:label` and to use the `symbol` as an exact synonym with type